home-assistant/home-assistant.io/source/lovelace/views.markdown

 ## {% linkable_title Icons %}

-If you define an icon the title will be used as a tooltip.
+If you define an icon the title will be used as a tool-tip.

 ### {% linkable_title Example %}